seekrcentral/seekrflow/docs/tutorials.rst

 defined within the ``seekrflow_1_butanol.json`` file, and one can open this file to see how they are featured.

-Next, run the parametrization workflow:
+Next, run the parameterization workflow:

 .. code-block:: bash